 2.7.
-Another biological fact that objectively suggests that the human embryo is an organised living being is the peculiar biochemical dialogue established between the embryo and its mother (see HERE our article), which starts from the embryo, and which, in some way, helps to regulate its evolutionary dynamics through the Fallopian tube.
+Another biological fact that objectively suggests that the human embryo is an organised living being is the peculiar biochemical dialogue established between the embryo and his mother, which starts from the embryo, and which, in some way, helps to regulate its evolutionary dynamics through the Fallopian tube.
 In effect, during its journey through the tubes, the early embryo sends specific molecular messages to both the tube and its mother, to which both respond to others.
 As mentioned, this biochemical dialogue between mother, tube and child allows the embryo to move forward at the right speed to be able to access the uterus at the precise time for its proper implantation.
 (16)

 Recently, a further step has been taken in the dialogue between the mother and the embryo, her child, during its passage through the Fallopian tube and implantation in the maternal endometrium.
 The maternal endometrium produces and secretes other compounds in the endometrial fluid in which the embryo is enclosed, which are fundamental for its implantation; these include several integrins (β3, α4 and α1) and interleukins (such as interleukin-1), as well as chemokines (IL8, MCP-1), leptin and human chorionic gonadotrophin.